-Driving Forces (DF)> New Strength of factor?
-1 2. foro ce 4 Limited potential to increase margins in their own, pure service industry × × × × +4 Potential higher margin activities with combined service and production capabilities × × × × +4 Opportunity to take a more leading, innovator role in supply chain development with the addition of production capabilities New × × × +3 Geographically well placed (close to the customer) to be able to offer combined logistics and manufacturing services New × × × × +4 Experienced at developing functional delivery type contracts New × × +2 Customer demands for shorter lead times, which the 3PL was well placed to influence and improve New × × × +3 Changing macro-economic factors that opened up the possibility to new manufacturing strategies New × × × +3 Increased access to new technologies such as 3DP which reduce barriers to production New × × +2 Opportunity to bring environmental improvements to the supply chain TOTAL DRIVING FORCES × +1 +26 TOTAL DRIVING FORCES +20 < Restraining Forces (RF) -1 -2 -3 -4 Strategy did not fit with companies core service offering × -2 × -3 -4 -2 Company did not have the skills or capabilities to offer production services × × × × -4 The new strategy increased overall company risk, especially product liability risk New × × × × -4 Lack of scalable capabilities New × -1 Required investments in assets and machinery and lack of experience of procuring and maintaining equipment.
+Driving Forces (DF)> - New factor?
+Strength of force ractor.
+1 2 3 4 Limited potential to increase margins in their own, pure service industry × × × × +4 Potential higher margin activities with combined service and production capabilities × × × × +4 Opportunity to take a more leading, innovator role in supply chain development with the addition of production capabilities New × × × +3 Geographically well placed (close to the customer) to be able to offer combined logistics and manufacturing services New × × × × +4 Experienced at developing functional delivery type contracts New × × +2 Customer demands for shorter lead times, which the 3PL was well placed to influence and improve New × × × +3 Changing macro-economic factors that opened up the possibility to new manufacturing strategies New × × × +3 Increased access to new technologies such as 3DP which reduce barriers to production New × × +2 Opportunity to bring environmental improvements to the supply chain × +1 TOTAL DRIVING FORCES +26 < Restraining Forces (RF) -1 -2 -3 -4 Strategy did not fit with companies core service offering × × -2 Company did not have the skills or capabilities to offer production services × × × × -4 The new strategy increased overall company risk, especially product liability risk New × × × × -4 Lack of scalable capabilities New × -1 Required investments in assets and machinery and lack of experience of procuring and maintaining equipment.
 New × × × × -4 Potential competitive response from existing manufacturing suppliers.
-New × -1 Company culture and skill set × × × -3 Overcoming customer perception × × × × -4 Lack of design capabilities TOTAL RESTRAINING FORCES New × × -2 -25 NET FORCE +1
+New × -1 Company culture and skill set × × × -3 Overcoming customer perception × × × × -4 Lack of design capabilities New × × -2 25 TOTAL RESTRAINING FORCES -25 NET FORCE +1